ib31/ib31.github.io/index.md

 **PhD student @ ISAE-Supaéro x IMT Mines Albi**

-Since December 1st, 2021, I am a PhD student at the Département d’Ingénierie des Systèmes Complexes (DISC) at ISAE-Supaéro in Toulouse and at the Centre Génie Industriel (CGI) at IMT Mines Albi in Albi.
-I work on interactive resolution methods based on constraint programming and knowledge compilation applied to configuration.
-I am under the supervision of Elise Vareilles (ISAE-Supaéro), Paul Gaborit (IMT Mines Albi), Hélène Fargier (IRIT) and Xavier Lorca (IMT Mines Albi).
+I am a Ph.D. student at ISAE-Supaéro and IMT Mines Albi-Carmaux, both affiliated with the University of Toulouse.
+My research focuses on innovative approaches involving the joint application of constraint programming and knowledge compilation.
+My work addresses industrial product configuration problems.
+I am under the supervision of Elise Vareilles (ISAE-Supaéro) and Xavier Lorca (IMT Mines Albi), but i also work with Paul Gaborit (IMT Mines Albi) and Hélène Fargier (ANITI).

-I graduated from IMT Mines Albi in 2021 as a general engineer with a specialization in information systems engineering.
+I graduated from IMT Mines Albi in 2021 as a multi-disciplinary engineer, blending fundamental sciences, technical training, and management/finance expertise.
 During my studies, I had the opportunity to spend 6 months as an exchange student at Mississippi State University (MS, USA) in the computer science department.
 I also did an internship at CEA (March - September 2021) on the use of NLP for crisis management.

-Before that, I attended three years of preparatory classes in Mathematics and Physics at the Lycée Jacques Amyot.

 ### Publications